apache/spark/docs/sql-ref-ansi-compliance.md

   - `size`: This function returns null for null input.
   - `element_at`:
     - This function throws `ArrayIndexOutOfBoundsException` if using invalid indices.
-    - This function throws `NoSuchElementException` if key does not exist in map.
   - `elt`: This function throws `ArrayIndexOutOfBoundsException` if using invalid indices.
   - `parse_url`: This function throws `IllegalArgumentException` if an input string is not a valid url.
   - `to_date`: This function should fail with an exception if the input string can't be parsed, or the pattern string is invalid.